Tag: Tobacco Cessation

 Part 1

-The word "Help" spelled out in clay, as well as lungs and cigarettes.
+the word "Help" spelled out in clay, as well as lungs and cigarettes.

 Smoking is the number one cause of premature, preventable deaths in the United States.
 According to the Centers for Disease Control and Prevention (CDC), more than 480,000 Americans die each year due to smoking.
 Many of those are from cancer, heart disease, stroke, and lung disease.
 Very few, if any, smokers go through their lives without having harmful effects.
 Smoking affects more than just your lungs-every part of the body is damaged.